akjroller/Diablo-4-XP-and-gold-per-hour/README.md

+# Warning this is still a work in progress and is not fully fuctional yet.
+It fails to detect the gold amount in the game most of the time.
+I am still working on improving the accuracy of the OCR functionality.

 # Diablo 4 Gold Tracker

 This script uses Python and OCR (Optical Character Recognition) to take screenshots of your Diablo 4 game, parse the amount of gold you have, and estimate how much gold per hour you're earning.